For a brain that works differently

 +

 No. We're therapists, not prescribers.
-If medication is something you'd like to explore, we'll refer to a psychiatrist or psychiatric NP and coordinate with them alongside your therapy.
+If medication is something you'd like to explore, we'll refer to a psychiatrist or psychiatric NP; when a release is signed and it would benefit the work, we can coordinate with them alongside your therapy.

 I'm high-functioning.
 Do I even need ADHD therapy?